BassMatiOnCode/spreadsheet/README.md

 2023-02-16	Cell resize algorithms implemented based on the table cell resize:both style, one is context-dialog based, the other method uses :hover to activate the cell resizer.
 Partially works with touchscreens, but needs some additional tweakings.

 2023-02-20	Cell range selection implemented.
+Testing and code documentation.